NationalSecurityAgency/ghidra/DevGuide.md

 ## Debugger Development

 We have recently changed the Debugger's back-end architecture.
-We no longer user JNA to access native Debugger APIs.
+We no longer use JNA to access native Debugger APIs.
 We only use it for pseudo-terminal access.
 Instead, we use Python3 and a protobuf-based TCP connection for back-end integration.